diggadoodoo/discord.js-moderation-bot/README.md

 ### Step four, installing Discord.js
-Now, you should type `npm install discord.js@11.6.4 --save`, we are installing the discord.js modules **This will be updated to v12 soon**
+Now, you should type `npm install discord.js`, we are installing the discord.js modules

 ### Step five, getting the files
 Download `bot.js` and `config.json`